chefnobody/personal-website/_posts/2019-01-29-react-from-scratch-part-3.md

 $ npm install babel-loader @babel/core @babel/preset-react --save-dev
 ```

-Now that all of those things are installed, how do we _tell_ webpack to use a babel-loader for our JavaScript files _and_ that I want to use the `react-preset`?
+Now that all of those things are installed, how do we _tell_ webpack to use a babel-loader for our JavaScript files _and_ that I want to use the react preset?
 A: In `webpack.config.js` add the loader as a new `module` key with some rules for which file types, folder exclusions, loader and presets:

 ```javascript
 const path = require('path');